vanillartwork/aws-ss-clash/docs/getting-started.md

 #### 1.3 Configure the Firewall

-Open these inbound TCP ports in your cloud provider's firewall (security group):
+Configure your cloud provider's network security group or firewall to permit inbound TCP connections on the following ports:

 | Port | Source | Purpose |
 |---|---|---|